Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế15/01/2024

-Amid tensions in the Red Sea, countries continue to seek solutions to protect maritime security for ships passing through these waters.
+Amid the tense situation in the Red Sea, countries continue to seek solutions to protect maritime security for ships passing through this sea area.

 Biển Đỏ: Đức gia nhập sứ mệnh của EU, Hàn Quốc tính toán bảo vệ 'tàu nhà'. maritime-executive